 Upon discovery of a resident relapse (returns to drinking or using substances), he/she is required to vacate the premises within 15 minutes.
-The sobriety deposit of $250.00 is not refunded.
-A time can be arranged, when the person is sober, to pick up their things.
+The sobriety deposit of $250.00 is forfeited.
+A time can be arranged, when the person is sober, to pick up their belongings.
 This is done to protect other residents in the house.
 This policy is non-negotiable.

 What about Medication:

 We do not accept anyone who is on a Methadone maintenance program, or Suboxone regimen, this is for the safety and security of our residents, we do accept anyone with opiate problems, but we do require them to be fully clean from opioids.

 All other prescription medications are allowed provided they are not benzodiazapines or narcotics.